 At this point you should have several root nodes, where each is a separate website.
 To map the hostnames to individual root nodes:

-Right click on the root node you wish to assign the hostname to.
+Right-click on the content node you wish to assign the hostname to.

 If you have a multilanguage solution, you can map different hostnames to specific languages.